discos/discos/CONTRIBUTING.md

 `git push origin fix-issue-xxx`
 - Open a "Pull request" in GitHub for team to verify the feature
 - Once the team approves the pull request, the branch can be merged using the "Squash and merge" strategy, and it can be deleted from the online repository
-- Finally, delete the feature branch from the local repository `git branch -D fix-issue-xxx`
+- You can now delete the feature branch from the local repository `git branch -D fix-issue-xxx`
+- Check out once again into master branch
+`git checkout master`
+- Update local master branch with remote copy
+`git pull origin master`